Finschia/finschia-sdk/x/foundation/README.md

 percentage threshold stays the same, and doesn't depend on how the number of members get updated.

+### Outsourcing decision policy

+A outsourcing decision policy is a policy set after `x/foundation` decides to outsource its proposal relevant features to other modules (e.g. `x/group`).
+It means one can expect that any states relevant to the feature must be removed in the update to this policy.

 ## Proposal

 Any foundation member(s) can submit a proposal for the foundation policy